landimc8/soybean-hedging-dashboard/README.md

 ## Overview

-This Jupyter Notebook provides an interactive dashboard for comparing the performance of different hedging strategies for a chosen commodity.
-Users can upload their own historical price data or potentially fetch data from online sources (if implemented).
+This Jupyter Notebook provides an interactive dashboard for comparing the performance and effectiveness of various commodity hedging strategies for a chosen commodity.
+Users can upload their own historical price data or potentially fetch data from reputable sources like **The World Bank - Data** and **USDA (United States Department of Agriculture)** for agricultural commodities.
 The dashboard calculates key performance metrics and presents interactive visualizations to help understand the trade-offs between various hedging approaches, such as risk reduction and cost.

 ## Core Features

 * **Interactive Data Input:**
     * Allows users to select a commodity of interest.
     * Enables uploading historical price data (e.g., CSV files containing spot and futures prices).
-    * *(Optional: Functionality to fetch data from online sources like Yahoo Finance or Quandl)*
+    * *(Optional: Functionality to fetch data from online sources like Yahoo Finance, Quandl, **The World Bank - Data**, and **USDA**)*
     * Provides controls to select the historical period for analysis.
     * Offers input fields for adjusting parameters of different hedging strategies (e.g., fixed hedge ratio).
 * **Implementation of Common Hedging Strategies:**